wso2/VizGrammar/README.md

 ```javascript
 igviz.plot("#canvas",config,dataTable)
 ```
 with parameters.
-IGviz currently supports six chart types including table, bar,line, scatter and map.
+VizGrammar currently supports six chart types including table, bar,line, scatter and map.
 Single number chart and an area chart is still in development.
 Drill down capabilities will be added to bar chart later.

-Visit [IGViz Samples Web Site](http://dunithd.github.io/igviz-site/samples/index.html) to see sample chart types and their documentation.
+Visit [VizGrammar Samples Web Site](http://dunithd.github.io/igviz-site/samples/index.html) to see sample chart types and their documentation.
 Please note that the documentation is still in progress :)

 You can also follow the samples folder so that you'll get a better idea.